san-ya/junkally-shehacks/README.md

 ## Walk-through of JunkAlly
 To walk you through our website, we’ve prepared a detailed step-by-step procedure on how to go about using it.

-Head to https://junkally.herokuapp.com/ to witness it in action!

 **Landing Page**